amandamiotto/amandamiotto.github.io/README.md

 2. Over the years, researchers have approached me with unique problems or opportunities and I've learnt these skills to solve/implement them
 3. I've found concepts/ideas/technology that has interested me and there was an opportunity to benefit a client.

-I also may implement this as a part 2 of https://amandamiotto.github.io/ResumeLesson/ in the future.
+I also may implement this as a part two of https://amandamiotto.github.io/ResumeLesson/ in the future.